-Although the Kindle Fire runs on the Amazon Appstore, you can still side-load quite a lot of Android Apps, and it requires no rooting.
-You can side-load apps in all Kindle Fire models, including the latest Kindle Fire HD and Kindle Fire HDX.
+Although the Kindle Fire runs on the Amazon Appstore, you can still sideload quite a lot of Android apps (those apps that are available in the Google Play store), and it requires no rooting.
+You can side-load apps in all Kindle Fire models, including the latest Fire HD and Kindle Fire HDX models.
 Below, you can find a complete discussion on how to do it.

-Complete discussion on Kindle Fire HDX and side-loading apps:
+Complete discussion on Kindle Fire and sideloading apps:

-The Amazon Appstore does have over 100K apps, and you can find most of the apps that are well known in other App stores, like Angry Birds, Minion Rush, Netflix, The Sims Free Play, Pandora, Glow Hockey, Subway Surfers, Temple Run 2, Where’s My Water, Talking Tom Cat 2, Solitaire, Twitter, Minecraft PE, etc. You can always do a search to see if the apps you want are there.
+The Amazon Appstore does have over 200K apps, and it keeps growing.
+Most of the apps that are popular in other App stores (like the Google Play Store and the Apple App Store) can also be found there.
+Apps such as Angry Birds, Minion Rush, Netflix, Pandora, Glow Hockey, Subway Surfers, Temple Run, Where’s My Water, Talking Tom, Solitaire, Twitter, Minecraft PE, Candy Crush Saga, etc., can all be found in the Amazon Appstore.
+You can always do a search to see if your favorite apps are there.

-If you still aren’t able to find your favorite app on Kindle Fire, you can try to find and side-load apps from the Google Play store.
+If you can’t find some apps in the Appstore of Amazon, you can always try to find and side-load the app somewhere else.
 It’s easy, and no rooting is required; you just have to allow apps from other places in the settings of the device.

-Finally, I suggest you read this discussion on Kindle Fire + Google Play store:
+Finally, I recommend you to read this discussion on Kindle Fire + Google Play store: